Monique Limón: California State Senate

-In 2020, Limón ran for the California State Senate's 19th district to succeed Hannah-Beth Jackson, who was ineligible to run due to term limits.
+In 2020, Limón ran for the California State Senate's 19th district and was elected to succeed Hannah-Beth Jackson, who was ineligible to run due to term limits.

 In 2023, she introduced a bill to expand prescribed grazing as a wildfire prevention measure.
 The next year, she introduced a bill to expand the approval process for prescribed burning.

-Limón sponsored a bill to make voter registration automatic at California DMVs, however Gavin Newsom vetoed the bill in 2024, citing the additional costs it would entail.
+Limón sponsored a bill to make voter registration automatic at California DMVs; however, Gavin Newsom vetoed the bill in 2024, citing the additional costs it would entail.

 On June 9, 2025, the Senate Democratic caucus unanimously voted to promote Limón as president pro tem, succeeding Mike McGuire.
-She would be the first woman of color to hold the position and will take office in early 2026.
+She is the first woman of color to hold the position.

+As a leader of the State Senate, Limón has passed and supported policies that aim to boost the housing supply in California to help combat the ongoing affordability crisis.
+She authored SB 676 to ensure communities recovering from wildfire-declared emergencies can access the same rebuilding review procedures available to large-scale infrastructure projects.
+She also supported dozens of housing bills in the Senate, including SB 827, which increases housing production in high-transit areas.
+Additionally, Limón supported SB 684, which expands access to home ownership in infill developments.

+On June 17, 2026, Limón became the first Latina Senate President pro Tempore in California history to sign legislation into law as Acting Governor.

 Opposition to housing

 In 2025, she sought to prevent an eight-story apartment building with 270 housing units (including 54 units for low-income residents) from being constructed in her affluent district.
 She pushed for language to Senate Bill 158, legislation intended to increase housing supply amid a housing shortage in California, that specifically prohibited the proposed apartment building in her district.
 Limón's attempt to stymie housing construction in her district came amid a larger push by other California legislators to increase housing supply to alleviate California's housing crisis.